 Structure can be modelled using probabilistic graphical models.
 These are however limited by the inference algorithms (primarily belief propagation, Gibbs sampling and mean field variational methods), which require the use of simple probability distributions that are a poor fit to reality.

-This PhD is about exploring more general representations, specifically arbitrary density estimates, that can represent any distribution.
+This PhD, which is aligned with the UKRI Centre for Doctoral Training in Accountable, Responsible and Transparent Artificial Intelligence (ART-AI), is about exploring more general representations, specifically arbitrary density estimates, that can represent any distribution.
 Prior work has almost entirely been particle based [1,2,3], and has approximations and/or inefficient search that compromises performance.
 There are many possible improvements that can be made to the particle approaches; additionally new alternatives can be explored.

 Graphical models are a kind of explainable AI, as the structure can be human understandable.
 Unfortunately their underperformance relative to other models limits their usage, particularly in industry.
 Generalising their representative capabilities, to match better known models, is one step towards wider usage.
 Given the 'right to an explanation' requirement of the GDPR this may become legally necessary.
 Additionally, a graphical model introduces a modular structure that can be debugged.
 As AI makes it way into safety critical scenarios, such as self driving cars, graphical models may prove necessary for quality assurance.

-Informal enquiries about the project are welcome and should be directed to Dr. Tom SF Haines ([email protected]
+Informal enquiries about the project should be directed to Dr Tom Fincham Haines.